Ansible2/sqf-language-rework/configuration/grammars/docs/commands/animationSourcePhase.md

 Returns current animation phase of given source.
 Similar to `animationPhase` or `doorPhase` but designed to complement `animateSource`.
-This command could be used to obtain relative turret direction and gun elevation on a vehicle (see {{HashLink|#Example 2}}).
+This command could be used to obtain relative turret direction and gun elevation on a vehicle (see <See HashLink Reference Example 2>).

 ---